11301858/XAISuite/README.md

 If you have any questions, comments or suggestions, please do not hesitate to contact us at xaisuite@gmail.com

 ***
-This work is licensed under the [Shreyan 5-Clause License](LICENSE.md)
+This work is licensed under the [Open Source 5-Clause License](LICENSE.md)